Whether you’re running a monolith, microservices, or something in between–the best observability comes from instrumenting your code.

 OpenTelemetry is a vendor-neutral instrumentation framework with a large community of contributors.
-Read our tutorial to get started using OpenTelemetry for Go.
+Read our guide to get started using OpenTelemetry for Go.

 Need help choosing between the Beeline SDK and OpenTelemetry for instrumenting your code?
 Read our guide: Beelines and OpenTelemetry.

-If you have existing instrumentation with OpenTelemetry, Zipkin, or Jaeger, use the OpenTelemetry collector to send your data to Honeycomb.
+If you have existing instrumentation with OpenTelemetry, Zipkin, or Jaeger, use our OpenTelemetry support to send your data to Honeycomb.

 Libhoney is a low-level library for sending structured events to Honeycomb’s API.
 The Go Beeline package uses Libhoney under the hood.
 View setup and usage instructions for Libhoney for Go.